 A tour d’horizon of the Exchange-Traded Fund (ETF) market

-To be held on Wednesday, May 29
+Held on Wednesday, May 29

 Deborah Fuhr (ETFGI)

 Are ETFs so cheap and easy to buy and sell that they tempt Joe and Joanna Public to trade in and out?
 The benefits of exchange-traded funds are clear – they take mutual fund investing to the next level.
 They are cheaper than traditional open-end funds, and offer flexible trading, greater transparency and better tax efficiency.

 But “the market for exchange-traded funds is getting nasty; especially for new ETFs,” says Bloomberg.
 Carving out a specialism is becoming hard; so with more than 2,000 ETFs out there, is the market saturated?
 Maybe - but, only about 1% of new ETF proposals ever makes it to market.
 A great concept, a clever ticker symbol and a sharp pitch are crucial.
 So, too, is seed capital.